makoit/fastapi_mongo_example_project/README.md

-# FastApi MongoDB Project-Template
+# FastApi MongoDB Project-Template Example

 ## description

 This template can be used as base project template if rest-api with mongo db is required.
-Deployment is docker based.
+The template shows how to manage students using the rest api & mongo db.
+For authentication and API access the oauth2 password flow with bearer token is used.

 ---

 ## project structure

 - src (python code)
-  - auth (authentication with OAuth2PasswordBearer)
+  - auth (auth admin user, jwt handling)
-  - config (app configs)
+  - config (app configs based on .env file)
   - database (mongo db access)
-  - models (data models -> DTOs, DAOs)
+  - models (data models)
   - routes (api endpoints)
-  - test (postman collection, unit test)
+  - test (postman collection, unit tests)
-  - utils (helper functions)
   - Dockerfile (dockerfile for image)
   - main(.py) (entry point for app)
   - requirements(.txt) (python dependencies)